Your Childs Initial Screening Visit

 - Do not use the Dental Office as a form of punishment, but as a fun field trip.

 - Stay positive yourself!
 Children are strongly affected by their parent’s attitudes toward the dentist.

-- Dr. West is here to help, and make sure your child has a healthy smile.
+- Drs.
+West or Petersen is here to help, and make sure your child has a healthy smile.